Ipswich railway station: History

 At the beginning of World War I, soldiers of the Norfolk Yeomanry regiment were deployed to Ipswich to guard key railway bridges in the area.
-They were relieved by the 9th field company Royal Engineers.
+They were relieved by the ninth field company Royal Engineers.

 In 1923, the GER amalgamated with other railways to form the London and North Eastern Railway (LNER).
 On 30 April 1932, the LNER arranged an exhibition of railway stock at Ipswich.
 The show was opened by Sir Arthur Churchman, of tobacco family fame, and over 16,000 visited the show.
 The proceeds were divided between the Ipswich and East Suffolk Hospital and railway charities.
-The exhibits were (class/wheel arrangement/number/name):
+The exhibits were: